picosh/.github/profile/README.md

 hacker labs.

-Services that empower developers using `ssh`.
+services that empower developers using `ssh`.

 ## team